|

 Way back in 1995 the Maharashtra State Forest Department seized two tonnes of deer antlers.
 They had come into Mumbai from Madhya Pradesh and were on their way to Nagpur, booked as railway parcels in fictitious names and marked “buffalo horns”.

 Kamptee town of Nagpur district in Maharashtra was once the nerve centre for international trade in antlers.
-A few years after the ban on trade in antlers came into force, the Wildlife Protection Society of India took a prominent person along with three companies to Supreme Court for hunting, theft and illegal trade in wildlife.
+A few years after the ban on trade in antlers came into force, the Wildlife Protection Society of India took a prominent person along with three companions to Supreme Court for hunting, theft and illegal trade in wildlife.

 In fact, illegal trade in antlers (and other wild life products) flourishes in Nagpur and only when wild life body-parts are not successfully smuggled out do we get to know, like in August 2008 when twelve antlers were seized at the Kamptee octroi post.
 Five were found to be of a non-Indian deer species: fallow deer found mainly in Europe and America; whereas, the others were of Indian animals: spotted deer/cheetal and sambhar.
 This gave rise to a strong suspicion of an international cartel at work.